TheMatrix147/Final-Capstone/README.md

 For this section, I checked for any punctuation or spelling errors in column names, or for column names that needed to be made lowercase and snake case and changed those accordingly.
 I scanned for variables and data types that weren't matching and changed those data types to the correct ones.
 I checked for any missing values and filled those using the variable's mode.
 I also checked for outliers by creating boxplot visualizations and applying the zscore method.
 I ensured that both datasets followed a Tidy Data format.

 ### Feature Engineering
-For my first dataset, I used the one-hot encoding method/dummy variables to replace all string values with numerical values and thus re-express the categorical variables.
+For my first dataset, I used the one-hot encoding method/dummy variables to replace all nominal categories.
+This resulted in several new columns with boolean values in integer form.
+For my second dataset, no categorical variables needed to be re-expressed since all of the variables were quantitative.

 # Statistical Analysis

 #### Hypothesis Testing:
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-#### Correlations:
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

 #### Regression Analysis:
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.